-Initially the IGN and ThunderForest services are not available.
-To use these you must go into the menu (three dots) and choose the ‘Service settings’ (Android) or ‘Services’ (Windows) option.
-Under the appropriate service you will find instructions for obtaining a key from the provider to use these services.
+Initially the ThunderForest service is not available.
+To use it you must go into the menu (three dots) and choose the ‘Service settings’ option.
+Under the appropriate service you will find instructions for obtaining a key from the provider to use the service.

 The horizontal row of icons gives you access to functions that control how the map is displayed.

 Map service — This icon allows you to choose the map service to use for displaying maps.
 When you click here you will see the list available.
-You can control which services appear here by using the ‘Service settings’ (Android) or ‘Services’ (Windows) menu.
+You can control which services appear here by using the ‘Service settings’ menu.

 Enable auto-centre — This icon shows that the current position is allowed to be moved as you wish.
 If you click on it you set the auto-centring mode where your current position will always stay in the centre of the screen.
 This is useful if you are moving and don’t want to keep shifting the position of the map to see where you are.

 Disable auto-centre — This icon shows that the current position will always be kept in the centre of the screen.
 (You can move it but it will always come back when a new position update is received from the GPS.)
 If you click on the icon you disable the auto-centring mode and you will be free to move the map as you desire.